 Summer holidays in the Baltics

 This celebration takes place once every five years and brings together generations of singers and dancers in a spectacular show gathering around 40,000 participants.

-Included on the UNESCO Intangible Cultural Heritage of Humanity list, the festival will take over the capital from June 30 to July 9 with large-scale performances, parades, and impromptu street concerts.
+Included on the UNESCO Intangible Cultural Heritage of Humanity list, the festival will take over the capital with large-scale performances, parades, and impromptu street concerts.

 The Song and Dance Festival in Latvia

-The city will be abuzz with people in their national costumes, festival participants will walk in an hours-long parade down Brīvības bulvāris (Freedom Boulevard), and the central parks will host large handicrafts markets and free open-air concerts.
+The city is abuzz with people in their national costumes, festival participants walk in an hours-long parade down Brīvības bulvāris (Freedom Boulevard), and the central parks host large handicrafts markets and free open-air concerts.

+Summer holidays in the Baltics